 Book direct with Pacific Hotel Cairns and receive the best rate, guaranteed.

 No trip to Cairns would be complete without spending a day seeing the world's largest coral reef system!
 Delve into the underwater world and explore the reef by either snorkelling or scuba diving.
 See if you can spot Nemo!
 If you prefer to stay dry, why not experience the reef from a glass bottom boat?

-Just 27km off the coast of Cairns, here you can laze on white sandy beaches, walk through rainforest or go snorkeling right off the beach.
+Just 27km off the coast of Cairns, here you can laze on white sandy beaches, walk through the rainforest or go snorkelling right off the beach.

 Spend the day exploring the volcanic crater lakes - Lake Eacham and Lake Barrine.
 Make sure to sip on a Devonshire Tea and enjoy a freshly baked scone at the Lake Barrine Teahouse!
 You can choose to admire the views from the shore or take a stumble along the rainforest paths circuits which circle the lakes.
 While on the Tablelands, don’t miss the amazing Curtain Fig Tree or Cathedral Fig Tree.
 Continue your drive out to the Mt Hypipamee Crater where you can stare 57 metres down into it.
 Enjoy a swim at the nearby Dinner Falls before heading to Malanda Falls where you can search for the Lumholtz’s Tree Kangaroo.

 Start the day at one of Australia’s most photographed waterfalls - the iconic Millaa Millaa Falls, well known for its infamous hair flick!
 From there you can head to Zillie Falls and then down the road to Ellinjaa Falls.
 If that’s not enough waterfalls for one day, you can continue on to Nandroya Falls (6.6km return hike), Wallicher Falls and Tchupala Falls.